Dani22re/artemis-csv-sql-explorer/README.md

 ## How It Works

-1. The user uploads a CSV file
+1.User uploads a CSV file.
-2. The backend stores the file and creates a DuckDB VIEW named `tablename`
+2.Backend streams the file to disk and assigns a dataset_id.
+3.DuckDB creates a VIEW called tablename from the CSV.
-3. The user writes SQL queries against `tablename`
+4.User runs SQL queries against tablename.
-4. Results are returned and rendered in a table on the frontend
+5.Results are returned and displayed in the UI.

+## Example CSV
+SELECT * FROM tablename LIMIT 5;

 ## Example CSV